zwdzwd/transvar/docs/source/annotation_from_protein_level.rst

    transvar config --download_idmap

-Then one could use protein id instead of gene name by applying the `--uniprot` option to TransVar.
+Then one could use protein id instead of gene name by applying the `--idmap uniprot` option to TransVar.
 For example,

 .. code:: bash

-   $ transvar panno --ccds -i 'Q5VUM1:47' --uniprot
+   $ transvar panno --ccds -i 'Q5VUM1:47' --idmap uniprot

 ::